-Royal Bank of Canada and other panel banks for the setting of the U.S. dollar London interbank offered rate ("LIBOR") have been named as defendants in private lawsuits filed in the U.S. with respect to the setting of U.S. dollar LIBOR including a number of class action lawsuits which have been consolidated before the U.S. District Court for the Southern District of New York.
-RBC Capital has also been named as a defendant in one of those lawsuits.
+Royal Bank of Canada ("RBC"), RBC Capital's ultimate parent, and several U.S. dollar panel banks have been named as defendants in private lawsuits filed in the U.S. with respect to the setting of U.S. dollar LIBOR including a number of class action lawsuits which have been consolidated before the U.S. District Court for the Southern District of New York.
+RBC Capital was named as a defendant in one of those lawsuits.
 The complaints in those private lawsuits assert claims under various U.S. laws, including U.S. antitrust laws, the U.S. Commodity Exchange Act, and state law.
+On December 30, 2021, the United States Court of Appeals for the Second Circuit issued an opinion affirming in part and reversing in part certain district court rulings that had dismissed a substantial portion of the consolidated class action on jurisdictional grounds and lack of standing.
+The Second Circuit remanded the matter to the district court for further proceedings consistent with its decision.